About the Dyslexia Research Trust

 The mission of the Dyslexia Research Trust (DRT) is to help people with reading difficulties, especially young children, to achieve their full potential in life.
 Professor John Stein says: "Often dyslexic children are very talented.
 It's just that their talents don't include reading and spelling."

 1 in 5 children have exceptional difficulties learning to read.
-This is the most common cause of childhood loss of self-esteem, leading to profound misery and even suicide, or vandalism, violence and criminality.
+This is the most common cause of childhood loss of self-esteem, often leading to profound misery and even suicide, or vandalism, violence and criminality.
 75% of convicted criminals are barely able to read.

 The difficulty of raising money for research into dyslexia led John and Sue to set up the DRT as a charity.
-It has been able to support research leading to nearly 100 publications in high impact peer reviewed journals such as 'Nature', 'Lancet' and 'Brain'.
+It has been able to support research leading to over 100 publications in high impact peer reviewed journals such as 'Nature', 'Lancet' and 'Brain'.
 Randomised controlled trials have achieved the gold standard of proof of effectiveness.
 For more information on DRT research, go to Research or contact firstname.lastname@example.org.

 Please support the DRT and help us to continue our vital research so that we can continue to help thousands of young people.

 The easiest and quickest way to help is by making a single, monthly or annual donation today.